 5) Practice your ransomware response

-What to do if you are the victim of a ransomware attack?
+What do you do if you are the victim of a ransomware attack?
 Where do you start first?
 Are some incident response processes automated?

 Build a ransomware response plan to protect your clients and your business.